dgrisham/dgrisham.github.io/assignments/haskell/monadic_parsec.md

 operator, and `Applicative`, which gives us the `(<*>)` ('apply') operator and a few others (namely, `(*>)` and `(<*)`).
 We'll also see the `Alternative` typeclass, which gives us `(<|>)` -- you'll get an idea of how this operator works from the chapter reading.
+We'll call this style 'applicative Parsec'.

-This style will allow us to take parsers that look like this:
+Applicative Parsec will allow us to take parsers that look like this:

 ```haskell
 majorVersion :: Parser String Int